-21.3.2.1 Emergency Planning
+22.3.2.1 Emergency Planning

-The Proponent liaised with State Emergency Services, Queensland Ambulance Services and local ambulance and hospital services to plan emergency response procedures discussed in Volume 2, Section 24.
+The Proponent liaised with State Emergency Services, Queensland Fire Rescue Services (QFRS) and local ambulance and hospital services to plan emergency response procedures discussed in Volume 1, Section 24.

-21.3.3 Cumulative Impacts
+22.3.3 Cumulative Impacts

-The Project represents the first large-scale coal mine development in the Galilee Basin.
+The Project represents one of the first large-scale coal mine developments in the Galilee Basin.
 A series of large coal mine projects under study or in development for the area may increase the negative and/or beneficial effects on the local and regional community.
 The Project was designed with consideration of the potential cumulative impacts.

-Cumulative impacts of the mine and railway components of the Alpha Coal Project are discussed in Volume 4, Appendix G. However, the following comments can be made about the cumulative impacts on health and safety values of the community and Project workforce.
+Cumulative impacts of the mine and railway components of the Kevin's Corner Coal Mine Project are discussed in Volume 2, Appendix X. However, the following comments can be made about the cumulative impacts on health and safety values of the community and Project workforce.

-Overall, the potential impacts from the development of the Alpha Coal Project (Mine) will be reduced by the distance from sensitive receptors and is likely to cause very limited discernable impact on the Alpha community health and wellbeing.
+Overall, the potential impacts from the development of the Kevin's Corner Coal Mine Project will be reduced by the distance from sensitive receptors and are likely to cause very limited discernable impact on the Alpha community health and well being.